 My favorite patterns are next.
 There is no rule that says all nodes have to be assigned to at least one cluster!
 Some play a role of connector, or between many nodes in the shortest paths that connect them -- they have high betweenness -- maybe they are liaison between many groups without belonging to any one of them?
 One of the settings on the cluster analysis algorithm in InFlow, assigned all nodes to a group except for node 4 -- s/he is a connector of groups, but not a member of groups.

 Adjusting the cluster algorithm a little more now get two nodes -- 4 and 5 -- that are not members of any cluster.
 They are the connectors in this emergent network.
 My favorite rendering of this emergent network is in Figure 9 below.
-Once I decided that not all nodes had to be members of clusters, Figure 9 was arrived at in to quick iterations.

 One of the properties of human relationships is that they are messy, inexact, and complex.
 We should not expect to find one perfect way to group or cluster a network of human relationships.
 If we do find such a perfect solution, maybe we have over-simplified the problem, like in Figure 1?